Constance K. Wilson

 Constance Kramer Wilson (born August 9, 1959) was a Republican member of the North Carolina General Assembly representing the state's one hundred fourth district, including constituents in Mecklenburg county.
-A banker from Charlotte, North Carolina, Wilson was elected to the state house six times, resigning on October 15, 2004, shortly before completing her sixth term.
+She was born in Dayton, Ohio.
+Constance received her B.S. in Finance from Indiana University.
+Later in life, she relocated to Charlotte, North Carolina, where she was elected to the state house six times, resigning on October 15, 2004, shortly before completing her sixth term.
+During her tenure, she participated in committees addressing family law issues, including a 1996 study on grandparent visitation rights, reflecting conservative priorities on familial structures.
 Wilson previously served one term in the State Senate.
-She was born in Dayton, Ohio.
-She has a B.S. in Finance from Indiana University.

 Since her retirement from the state legislature Wilson has worked as a lobbyist.